EGI-Federation/documentation/CONTRIBUTING.md

 - push the _feature branch_ to the repository fork in your GitHub account
 - open a Pull Request (PR) against the upstream repository

+In this process three git repositories are used:

+- The _upstream_ repository: EGI-Foundation/documentation
+- Your fork, also named _origin_: <your_username>/documentation
+- A local clone of your fork, containing references to your fork, its _origin_ and to the _upstream_ repository

 ### Adding an SSH key to your GitHub account

 The most convenient way to authenticate with GitHub is to use SSH keys over the